sachatrauwaen/anthropic-client/README.md

 > [!NOTE]
 > This client library is heavily inspired by the [Anthropic.SDK](https://github.com/tghamm/Anthropic.SDK) library.
 I chose to create a new library because I wanted to handle streaming and tool calling differently as well as have control over the client library as I plan to use it to build a connector for [SemanticKernel](https://github.com/microsoft/semantic-kernel).
 However if you are looking for a client library the Anthropic.SDK is a great place to start.

+## 📝 Issues

+If you encounter any issues while using this library please open an issue [here](https://github.com/StevanFreeborn/anthropic-client/issues).

+## 📜 License

+This library is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) and is free to use and modify.

+## 📝 Contributing

+If you would like to contribute to this library please open a pull request [here](https://github.com/StevanFreeborn/anthropic-client/pulls).

 ## 🛠️ Dependencies

 ### [Microsoft.Bcl.AsyncInterfaces](https://www.nuget.org/packages/Microsoft.Bcl.AsyncInterfaces/)